Health and safety obligations in relation to different types of activity, including risk prevention, information and training

 The legislation on occupational health and safety serves to ensure the health and safety of workers at work by preventing occupational accidents and work-related health risks.
 Occupational health and safety measures also include measures to ensure that work is conducted in a humane manner.
 This legislation covers all areas of activity, namely both private and public service employment.

 Important cornerstones of occupational health and safety at work are the

 Occupational health and safety system

-In the case of certain risks in the workplace, employers must actively offer employees preventative occupational healthcare, e.g. for employees working with screens.
-If the risks are particularly high, it is obligatory for precautions to be taken, e.g. for employees working with biological substances (see the information below on the German Decree on Preventative Occupational Medicine [Verordnung zur arbeitsmedizinischen Vorsorge ]).
-Employers may not charge employees for the cost of preventative occupational healthcare.
+In the case of certain risks in the workplace, employers must actively offer employees preventative occupational health care , e.g. for working with screens.
+If the risks are particularly high, it is obligatory for precautions to be taken, e.g. for employees working with biological substances (see the information below on the regulation on preventative occupational medicine [Verordnung zur arbeitsmedizinischen Vorsorge, ArbMedVV]).
+Employers may not charge employees for the cost of preventative occupational health care.

 Special risks and emergency measures

-Employers must ensure that only employees with the correct training are able to enter particularly dangerous work areas.
+Employers must ensure that only employees with the appropriate training are able to enter particularly dangerous work areas.
 In addition, they must specify special protection measures for employees who are or could be exposed to an immediate and significant risk.
-Moreover, they are obliged to implement the necessary measures regarding first aid, firefighting and evacuation in case of emergencies.
+Moreover, they are obliged to implement the necessary measures regarding first aid, firefighting and evacuation in the case of emergencies.